- ACLS Home

 The ACLS and its members are a dedicated resource to national aboriginal organizations, regional tribal councils, local band councils and their land, resource, and housing managers, GIS departments, and individual property owners.
 The CLS can integrate survey services with other professionals, including engineers, lawyers, environmental consultants, resource managers, land developers, and officials from local, provincial, and national government agencies.

 The Association has shown leadership in this area by helping the National Aboriginal Lands Managers Association (NALMA) to set up its certification program for aboriginal land managers.
-The ACLS has also established working relationships with the Assembly of First Nations and the First Nations Land Advisory Board.
+The ACLS has also established working relationships with the Assembly of First Nations and the First Nations Land Management Resource Centre Inc.

 The Surveyor General Branch has conducted exhaustive research on property rights issues on Aboriginal Lands in Canada and has published the following reports and as a service to our Aboriginal partners, can be downloaded from this Web site: